Welcome to the Anime Network Video On Demand (VOD) thread!

 Slowhand - Moderator

-I send in the VOD Report on MONDAY mornings.
+I send in the VOD Report on MONDAY around noon.
 Please try to report your issues as soon as possible and we’ll get right on it!

-Before posting (newcomers), please look around the resources and the recent pages in this thread before complaining.
+Before posting (newcomers), please look through this thread before complaining.
 In many cases your questions might be covered already.

 Please read, learn and participate: